 Corner Joints (Raw and Flange)

-The raw and flange corner joint is a type of sheet metal joint that is very similar to a plain lap.
+The raw and flange corner joint is a type of sheet metal joint that closely resembles a plain lap joint and involves a flat stock piece joined to a 90-degree bend to form the corner.

-The flat piece (raw) is overlapped across the corner bend (flange) and then joined by spot weld, rivet, or solder.
-Tack or solid welding is suggested for heavy gauge materials.
+To join the two pieces, overlap the flat piece (raw) across the corner bend (flange) and then join by spot weld, rivet, or solder.
+We suggest using tack or solid welding when joining heavy gauge materials.

 This sheet metal joint is good for flush outside corners and heavier gages.